 - You can practice from home with us with free yin yoga and meditation videos if you create a Garden Account.

-Qi gong is an Internal Art based on ancient Chinese yoga postures.
-This therapeutic practice includes slow movement, self-massage and breath awareness.
-These gentle techniques strengthen the immune system, promote healthy blood flow, and increase lymphatic circulation.
+Qigong is a therapeutic practice that includes slow movement, self-massage and breath awareness.
+These gentle techniques strengthen the body, immune system, and promote healthy blood and lymphatic circulation.

 Seeking Direct Guidance